golemfoundation/wildland-client/Documentation/manpages/wl-storage.rst

 :command:`wl storage unpublish <storage> [<storage> ...]`
 ---------------------------------------------------------

-Unublish storages manifests from the whole of a user's manifests catalog.
+Unpublish storage manifests from the whole of a user's manifests catalog.